 This course emphasizes reading and writing for academic purposes in preparation for upper division coursework.
 Students are expected to read advanced-level texts, discuss those texts, and write about them.
 Essay assignments emphasize persuasive techniques, stylistic choices, and research for academic purposes past what is covered in WRIT101.
 The ability to write short essays is assumed.

-WRIT 220 Business & Prof Writing
+WRIT 220 Business and Professional Writing

 This course emphasizes the analysis and production of effective oral and written communication in the contemporary business environment.
 Topics include writing, researching, formatting, editing, and analyzing a variety of messages, audiences, and purposes using typical office documents (memos, letters, reports, instructions, proposals).
-Students are expected to write without faults in grammar.